alpden550/books-library-restyle/README.md

 ## How to use

-To download the first page, type:
+To download all books from the first page, type:

 ```bash
 python parse.py --end_page 2
 ```

-And your terminal outut:
+And your terminal output:

 ```bash
 INFO Dowloaded book Алиби